What are healthy carbohydrates for people with type 2 diabetes and prediabetes?

 Statistics show that only 8% of the population are eating the recommended 5 servings a day of vegetables, with 25% getting only one serve a day, and the rest…well they are not eating any veggies at all!

 One serving of vegetables is equivalent to around half a cup.
 So 2.5 cups a day minimum is the main aim.
-With diabetes though, since you need to cut down on other high carb foods – potatoes, rice, bread, pasta – you should really be eating way more than 2.5 cups of veggies per day.
+With diabetes though, since you need to cut down on other complex high carb foods – potatoes, rice, bread, pasta – you should really be eating way more than 2.5 cups of veggies per day.

 Vegetables contain so many valuable nutrients and compounds that can guard us against disease.
 They reduce energy density of the diet, helping you lose weight.
 They provide valuable fiber that helps promote healthy digestion, they help reduce sugar cravings, and they just make you feel great.